jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 In the process, participants will become familiar with core dplyr functions, pivoting using tidyr, and a basic ggplot2 example.

 This workshop is geared towards beginner to intermediate R users.
+If you can efficiently debug R syntax errors and generally follow the R help pages, this workshop is for you.
+If you'd prefer detailed dicussion of functions used, see my (forthcoming) R skills series instead.

 ## Motivating Questions